hifly81/bikescout/README.md

 * **[User Guide](https://hifly81.github.io/bikescout/documentation/index.html)** Detailed API references and step-by-step guides to deploy the BikeScout.
 Essential for developers integrating BikeScout into Claude, ChatGPT, or custom AI agents.

 * **[Website](https://hifly81.github.io/bikescout)** Explore the visual breakdown of Mud Logic, S-Scale terrain grading, and how we transform raw OSM data into mission-ready intel.
+Check the latest race analysis reports from the legendary routes.

 **Love BikeScout?** ⭐ Star this repo to support the development of the first open-source tactical cycling engine.